Need Help?

 Before you begin

-IMPORTANT: This page is specifically for setting up a Moodle course gradebook that uses the Natural course grade aggregation method.
-Before taking any further steps, please first create your course grade breakdown and select a matching grade aggregation method.
-If your course grade breakdown matches the Weighted Mean of Grades aggregation method instead of Natural, please visit the Gradebook Setup - Weighted Mean of Grades page.
+If you are new to the concept of Grade aggregation or don't know which grade aggregation to use for your course, please first create your course grade breakdown and select a matching grade aggregation method.
+If your course grade breakdown matches the Weighted Mean of Grades aggregation method, please visit the Gradebook Setup - Weighted Mean of Grades page instead.

-To use the Natural grade aggregation, your course grade breakdown should look similar to the example course grade structure below.
-It is a point-based system wherein the maximum points of a graded item represent its relative significance or value.
+A typical course grade breakdown that matches the Natural grade aggregation method should look similar to the sample structure below, which is a point-based system wherein the maximum points of a graded item represent its relative significance or value.
 For example, in the table below, assignment 3 (max pts: 100) holds greater importance or value than assignment 2 (max pts: 50).
-In this system, a student's final course grade is calculated as the sum of points earned.
+In this type of grading structure, a student's final course grade is calculated as the sum of the points earned.

 Course Total